March 15, 2026 · 15 min read

 Category Selection (Critical for Rankings)

-- Choose the most specific primary category - Your primary category is the single most influential ranking factor for the Map Pack according to the 2026 Whitespark Local Search Ranking Factors report.
-Be as specific as possible: "Hair Salon" is better than "Beauty Salon" if hair is your primary service.
-"Emergency Plumber" is better than "Plumber" if that is your speciality.
+- Choose the most specific primary category - Your primary category is the single most influential ranking factor for the Map Pack.
+Be as specific as possible.

 - Review categories quarterly - Google regularly adds new categories.
-Check periodically for more specific options that might have been added since you last reviewed.
+Check periodically for more specific options.

 Business Description